Medical Imaging for Detection, Diagnosis and Treatment

 Magnetic Resonance Imaging

 Magnetic resonance imaging (MRI) uses radio waves and a strong magnetic field to create clear, detailed images of internal organs and tissues.
 Since X-rays are not used, no radiation exposure is involved.
 Instead, radio waves are directed at the body.
-Many studies will require a small intravenous injection of a contrast agent.
+If you are pregnant or think you may be pregnant, please check with your doctor before scheduling your exam.
+Your doctor can discuss other options which may be available to you for your imaging needs.
+The best image quality is in the center of the magnet.
+This is why the part of your body that your doctor most needs to see is always placed in the center.
 MRI is often used to evaluate tumors and diseases of the heart, liver and bowel.
 Breast MRI is also available.

 Advanced 3T MRI

+South Texas Health System Edinburg offers the advanced 3T MRI system.
 The 3T MRI has a larger opening than traditional MRI machines, which makes it easier for patients who are claustrophobic to have a scan without sedation.
 The machine runs quietly, offers a quicker exam for patients and provides doctors with more detailed images.

 Digital Mammography